 Flowering is part of an oak tree's life cycle.
-The flowers on oak trees, though, are not the showy kind and the average observer may not even recognize them as flowers.
+The flowers on oak trees are not the showy kind, and the average observer may not even recognize them as blossoms.
 Among other factors, botanists categorize flowers by how they are pollinated.
 Some flower types are insect-pollinated, while others are pollinated by wind.
 Oak trees have flowers that are wind-pollinated.
 In other words, rather than an insect actively carrying pollen from the male flower to the female, the pollen simply drifts in the air.
-By chance, some of it will land on female flowers and pollinate them.
+Some of it will land on female flowers and pollinate them.

-Unlike the seeds of a tree like a maple, acorns are not carried by the wind, except perhaps to a slight degree in an extreme windstorm.
-Instead, they merely fall from the tree and generally land very close to the parent tree.
+Unlike the seeds of a tree like a maple, acorns are not generally carried away by the wind.
+Instead, they fall and land close to the parent tree.
 Animals, especially squirrels, scatter the acorns.
 The occasional acorn overlooked by its rodent hoarder may, in this way, sprout and grow some distance from the parent tree.
 It's worth noting, too, that acorns that fall into a stream or river may be carried considerable distances from the parent tree.

 An oak tree is a long-lived organism.
 As with any living thing, though, the oak tree's life is something of a gamble.
 Even after surviving the acorn stage, there are threats.
 The young seedling could be eaten by a deer, burned in a fire or bulldozed by humans.
 If chance is on its side, the oak seedling will grow through the sapling stage to become a small tree and eventually begin flowering and producing acorns of its own.
 If and when it does, and when just one of those acorns survives and grows into a mature tree, the life cycle of the oak tree will be complete.